signalogic/SigSRF_SDK/mediaTest_readme.md

 When .au format is given to Wireshark, it performs uLaw or ALaw conversion internally (based on the payload type in the RTP packets) and writes out 16-bit linear (PCM) audio samples.
 If for some reason you are using .raw format, then you will have to correctly specify uLaw vs. ALaw to sox, Audacity, or other conversion program.
 If that doesn't match the mediaTest session config file payload type value, then the output audio data may still be audible but incorrect (for example it may have a dc offset or incorrect amplitude scale).

 *Note: the above instructions apply to Wireshark version 2.2.6.*

+<a name="AudioQualityNotes"></a>
+## Audio Quality Notes

+1) When measuring audio quality for a customer (for example in lawful intercept applications), wav files, although convenient, can obscure audio delays/gaps and interstream alignment issues.
+Wav data assumes a linear sampling rate and does not encode sampling points, which is why packet audio should always be used for accurate audio quality analysis.